10 Rules for Successful Web Design

 To answer this question properly, there are 3 different measures to take into account:

+Use the Google Page Speed Insights tool to regularly check your page speed.
+It’s free and the results include a list of issues that are slowing down your website, as well as ways of resolving them.
 We can’t guarantee that these 3 fixes will give you a 2 second page speed, but they will certainly improve the situation and they’re not scary to do.
 If your speed is still slow, you may need to get a professional website designer or developer to take a look.

 Assume people will want to phone you or message you, and make it easy for them.
 You should make sure that your phone number (at least) is available on every page, prominently displayed.